RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 	...
 	</textarea>

+For this assignment it is OK to add any JavaScript you write inside a script tag at the very end of the HTML body.
+Handing in your code as a separate script is also fine, but make sure that all the needed files are included.

 You can now load the data by writing some JavaScript that selects the text area (document.getElementById(...)) and then accesses its content.
-The content should by split into lines and then further split into two chunks, one for the date and one for the maximum temperature.
+The content should by split into lines and then further split into two chunks, one for the date and one for the average temperature.
 Now create an array of data points and use console.log(...) to see whether the data was in fact loaded.
-Before moving on make sure that the dates are in fact JavaScript dates and the numbers JavaScript numbers.
+Before moving on, make sure that the dates are in fact JavaScript dates and the numbers JavaScript numbers.
 To convert date strings to JavaScript dates use the Date function: new Date('2014/01/01') (make sure that the date string